Agent pools and queues

 Understanding how security works for agent pools and queues helps you control sharing and use of agents.

-In VSTS and TFS 2017, roles are defined on each agent pool, and membership in these roles governs what operations you can perform on an agent pool.
+In VSTS and TFS 2017 and newer, roles are defined on each agent pool, and membership in these roles governs what operations you can perform on an agent pool.

 |Role on an agent pool||Purpose|